hannah-hundegger/My-Portfolio/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Data

-- **Source:** Public Divvy bike-share datasets (2019 Q1 and 2020 Q1)
-- Raw data files are not included due to size limitations.
+Trip-level data for 2019 and 2020 were obtained from the public Divvy bike-share dataset.
+Raw data files are not included due to size limitations.
+Minimal preprocessing was performed to standardize datetime formats and ensure consistency before importing into SQL for further cleaning and aggregation.
-  They can be downloaded from the public Divvy trip data source.
-  The Data has been made available by Motivate International Inc.

-The data consists of anonymized trip-level records, including:
-- ride start and end timestamps
-- ride duration
-- user type (casual or member)
-- station information

-No personally identifiable information is included.

 ## Tools and Methods
+-**Google Sheets:** preprocessing, initial calculations
 - **SQL:** data cleaning, aggregation, and feature creation
 - **R:** exploratory analysis and data visualization
 - **R Markdown:** documentation of analysis workflow and results